sammi-turner/Dotfiles/README.md

 My current .vimrc consists of only three lines.

-Instead of using a plug-in manager, I installed the following plug-ins from the Arch repos.
+The four vim packages I have installed are from the Arch repos.

 ```
-vim-airline
-vim-airline-themes
+vim
+vim-runtime
 vim-devicons
 vim-dracula
-vim-nerdtree
-powerline-common
-powerline-fonts
 ```

 # dracula.xml